 Training, qualifications & experience

-I am a fully qualified Psychotherapeutic Counsellor and Psychotherapist in advanced clinical training.
-I work using Relational Transactional Analysis, though my approach is integrative, drawing on Psychoanalytic, Existential and other Humanistic approaches.
+I am a Psychotherapist (MSc), Psychotherapeutic Counsellor (PgDip) and Transactional Analyst (CTA(P)).
+I work using Relational TA, though my approach is integrative, drawing on Psychoanalytic, Existential and other Humanistic approaches.

 I specialise in working with relational and relationship difficulties, trauma and loss.